Questioning the Messages We Are Fed

 If you’re eating a variety of healthy foods according to your body cues, exercising for fun and health, and maintaining your current weight, your body is probably at a healthy weight for you.
 In this case, it is unlikely that there’s a healthy way to lose weight because your body is already at a healthy weight.

-Trying to lose weight at this point is likely to disrupt your internal body cues, slow your metabolism, increase likelihood of bingeing, decrease body image, increase obsessive thoughts about food, lower self-esteem, and/or increase risk of developing an eating disorder.
+Trying to lose weight at this point is likely to disrupt your internal body cues, which could:

-Instead, you might benefit from focusing on the feelings driving the desire to lose weight and improving your body image through self-acceptance and compassion.
+Instead, you might benefit from focusing on the feelings that drive the desire to lose weight and improve your body image by practicing self-acceptance and compassion.
 You can also change things up while still maintaining healthy habits by trying new recipes or attempting a new sport.